JoinCalifornia: Election History for the State of California

 Website: http://www.ca.lp.org

-The 1980 Presidential elections were the party's first as a qualified political party in all 50 states, and it is interesting to note that although the Libertarians are not California's largest 'third party' (currently at number 5 of 6), they are one of the most active in terms of candidates running for office.
+The 1980 Presidential elections were the first for the party as a qualified political party in all 50 states, and it is interesting to note that although the Libertarians are not the largest "third party" in California, (currently at number 5 of 6), they are regularly of the most active in terms of candidates running for office.
 The Libertarians have significant membership in Los Angeles, San Diego, and Santa Clara Counties, although the highest percentage of registered voters reside in Mono, Sierra, and Siskiyou counties.
 As of 2008, the most frequent Libertarian candidate is Ted Brown Jr., who has run for office fourteen times.